unlock-protocol/unlock/unlock-protocol-com/blog/redpacket-rabbit.md

 The five hongbao designs with differing rarity traits will be revealed to holders on Sunday, January 22, 2023 (Lunar New Year).

 Mint price to send a gift of hongbao is 1 MATIC (right around a dollar at today’s rates) and takes place on the Polygon Network.
+While you can mint multiple times to send to multiple recipients, there is a maximum of one hongbao gift per wallet.

 **If you would like to gift a web3-powered red packet to someone this year, please visit: [https://red-packet.unlock-protocol.com](https://red-packet.unlock-protocol.com).**